 private static final String PATH_JSP = PATH_JSP_ADMIN + "/run";

 The sample above means that HTTP requests with URL /admin/run.do mapped to the class.
-An action HTTP request’s parameter is used to indicate method’s name.
+A method HTTP request’s parameter is used to indicate method’s name.
 If this HTTP parameter is not defined, then unspecified method gets invoked.

 Action methods have to return by invoking html or json.